-1 Review General Education pages and/or consult advisor for correct selection.
+Review General Education pages and/or consult advisor for correct selection.

-EMERGENCY MEDICAL TECHNICIAN - BASIC

-Technical Certificate Glenn Faught • (901) 333-5414 Accredited by the State of Tennessee Emergency Medical Services Regulatory Board
+EMERGENCY MEDICAL TECHNICIAN - BASIC Technical Certificate Glenn Faught • (901) 333-5414 Accredited by the State of Tennessee Emergency Medical Services Regulatory Board

-The following course of study is designed to provide the student with the foundation needed for competent entrylevel Emergency Medical Technicians.
-(EMT).
+The following course of study is designed to provide the student with the foundation needed for competent entry-level Emergency Medical Technicians (EMT).
 Persons interested in the field of Emergency Medical Services should begin and successfully complete a study of traumatic and medical emergencies in this program.
 The student will be educated toward the goal of becoming an integral part of the health care team in the overall health care system to reduce mortality and morbidity of the general population.
-Competency will obtained by successfully passing inclass examinations, laboratory application, actual clinical experience as well as application and outcome assessment for the cognitive, psychomotor and affective domains.
+Competency will be obtained by successfully passing inclass examinations, laboratory application, actual clinical experience as well as application and outcome assessment for the cognitive, psychomotor and affective domains.
 In order to become licensed in the State of Tennessee the student must successfully complete the Southwest Tennessee Community College Basic Emergency Medical Technology Program, pass an EMT program comprehensive exam, pass the National Registry Exam for EMT and apply for Tennessee Licensure as a Basic Emergency Medical Technician.
 Current Tennessee Emergency Medical Technician (EMT) licensure or eligibility for licensure is required before entry into the paramedic program.
 The program is approved by the Emergency Medical Services Board (EMS) Division, Tennessee Department of Health and Environment.

 The admission requirements for this course of study are the same as the school's requirement for entry into a technical certificate program.
-In addition the student must be 18 years of age, able to speak English and have no felony convictions.
-Students will enroll in the course on a space available basis.
+In addition the student must be able to speak English and have no felony convictions.
+Students must show eligibility for college level English by meeting college level placement requirements (ACT score, qualifying GPA or qualifying COMPASS score).
+Students not meeting college level placement requirements must successfully complete appropriate developmental courses, as well as take and pass the Academic Success class.
+Once these requirements are met, students will apply and be enrolled in the BASIC EMT course on a space available basis.
 Students will be subject to criminal background checks, drug testing and testing for communicable diseases.

-Students must comply with the following retention policy established by the EMS Division, Tennessee Department of Health and Environment, Tennessee E.M.S.
+Students must comply with the following retention policy established by the EMS Division, Tennessee Department of Health and Environment, Tennessee EMS.
 Board or Southwest Tennessee Community College Emergency Medical Technology Program.